Tera de Marez Oyens Award 2021

 Five compositions nominated for the Tera de Marez Oyens Award 2018

 During the Gaudeamus Muziekweek 2018 the Tera de Marez Oyens Award 2018 will be awarded.
 This year's award is meant to bridge the gap between "music school" and "labour market".
-The award is a commission (with a value of €2.000) to write a new short composition for a professional contemporary music ensemble, to be performed in the Gaudeamus Muziekweek of 2019.
+The award is a commission (with a value of €2.000) to write a new short composition for a professional contemporary music ensemble.

 Boven hoge gebouwen, Celia Swart (Koninklijk Conservatorium, Den Haag)